 But as soon as I project my anxiety onto other people…that’s when I feel the worse.

 But you know what?
 Anxiety is one hard mofo to try to control.

 Looking back, I realize that my “tantrums” were nothing more than panic attacks of a kid who had no clue what was going on with their body.

 And I never realized how much my anxiety caused my anger until a few years back.

-UNDERSTAND THE CAUSES
+1. UNDERSTAND THE CAUSES

 Lack of Control: Those who have anxiety often feel that they’re not in control of things.
 This often starts an unhealthy cocktail for disaster.

 Fight or Flight: Many people with anxiety experience the need to flee a situation.
 Others take on the fight approach and feel an overwhelming urge to fight whatever is causing them anxiety.

 Irritation: Anxiety is a disorder that causes an exceptional amount of irritation.
 Irritation, more often than not, causes anger.

 Blame Game: A natural reaction to stress is assuming other people are causing it.
 Especially when that stress is as hard to understand as anxiety is.

-People with anger issues often experience a lot of anxiety, because they worry about their ability to control their anger.
+People with anger issues often experience a lot of anxiety, because they worry about their inability to control their anger.

 So what can you do to help deal with your anger caused by anxiety?